Sovereign-Labs/sovereign-sdk/examples/demo-simple-stf/README.md

 These functions handle the initialization and preparation stages of our rollup, but as we are not modifying the rollup state, their implementation is simply left empty.

-Next we need no writhe the core logic in `apply_blob`:
+Next we need to write the core logic in `apply_blob`:
 ```rust
     // The core logic of our rollup.
     fn apply_blob(